geeknik/my-awesome-stars/README.md

 - [tsudd/actual-age-extension-for-firefox](https://github.com/tsudd/actual-age-extension-for-firefox) - Firefox extension (Your age now and in 10 ms)
 - [rymdhund/tabsanity](https://github.com/rymdhund/tabsanity) - Firefox plugin to warn when tabs are getting out of control
 - [soapdog/patchfox](https://github.com/soapdog/patchfox) - A client for scuttlebutt network as a Firefox WebExtension
-- [igorlogius/temp-containers](https://github.com/igorlogius/temp-containers) - Open tabs in temporary containers
+- [igorlogius/temp-containers](https://github.com/igorlogius/temp-containers) - Open tabs, websites, and links in automatically managed disposable containers which isolate the data websites store (cookies, storage, and more) from each other, enhancing your privacy and security wh
 - [JessFairbairn/tab_kraken](https://github.com/JessFairbairn/tab_kraken) - A Web extension which adds a view for managing tabs, grouping them by domain or by duplicate URLs
 - [jordanmendler/morphine](https://github.com/jordanmendler/morphine) - “Regulated distraction.”
 Productivity for Chrome & Firefox
 - [Smile4ever/Link-Investigator](https://github.com/Smile4ever/Link-Investigator) - Firefox addon to analyse web pages for dead links